saurabhprasadsah/Amsusement-park-api/Structure.md

 - searchTexts: [] // store texts as string
 - previouslyViewed: [] // store ids
 - likedProperties: [] // store ids

+Booking Schema

+// todays task

+Auth Api Structure

+Roles:
+- Vendor
+- User
+- Admin

+otpInfo will have otp type. can only generate 3 time in 1hour.

+Apis
+- login - common for all
+- signup
+- forget-password // resend we will use same just we will verify otp counts
+- verify-otp
+- change-password // this can be used with both after user login change password and forget password. just pass sessionToken as "token" and in case of forgetPassword pass "token"
+- signup-vendor
+    - Need to ask information that will be used for sign up
+- send-otp-email
+- verify-email

+------ Workflow ------
+- User sign up.
+- User can login into account but before booking he needs to verify email.
+- for that /send-account-verification-mail will be used.
+- for verification of ot /verify-email will be used.
+- These both will require sessionToken as bearer token in header.